PoisotLab/EcologicalNetworks.jl/docs/src/interface/types.md

 ```

 The type of nodes that are allowed is determined by the *non-exported*
-`EcologicalNetworks.check_species_validity` function.
+`EcologicalNetworks._check_species_validity` function.
 To allow an additional type of
 node, you can write the following:

 ~~~ julia